 And when they drilled down, they found that my real estate blog was more informative and interesting than the other canned

 crap marketing blogs that they had found.
 Luckily, Northern Virginia has a lot of people thinking about real estate and they give me most of the ideas that I blog about.Yes, it’s like Seinfeld… “There’s a show!”

 My content reflects what is going on here,

-Online REALTOR reviews have really come of age over the past two years, and the time has come for me to shamelessly share what I see out there on Zillow, Yelp and IncredibleAgents.com (about myself that is).
+Online REALTOR reviews have really come of age over the past few years, and the time has come for me to shamelessly share what I see out there on Zillow, Yelp, Google and IncredibleAgents.com (about myself that is).
 And, basically, I recognized that having some content (Realtor reviews) on these sites is essential for obvious reasons.

 Here are two quotes that recent clients left at IncredibleAgents.com , an up and coming site which seems to be national.
 I believe they must take agent licensing info from the public records and create a page.
 Having found it myself in a Google search, I did fill in my usual propaganda but my clients added the comments.

 Peer Reviews and Recommendations are trends Amazon.com pioneered

 When I mentioned to a Internet/blogsales guy from Salt Lake City recently that we have over 13,000 REALTORS in Northern Virginia, he seemed surprised that so many people would be real estate agents in 2012 and still have a 2003 web site.
 The fact is, REALTORS are sales people, customer service people, marketing people, negotiators and, somewhere down the line, computer people.
 So I suggested he read my FAQ page or About Me page to understand where I am coming from online in 2012 (and was in 2009 too).

 For people who don’t want to write comments, then there are sites like MountainofAgents.com where people simply click to rate me.
 Seems “thin” to me but someone thought it would be a good idea.
 Go ahead after we work together and rate me… please!